joannathom/data_1_checks-update/README.md

 Knowledge Check 1
 To begin Knowledge Check 2

-Requirements to do this project was kaggle.com for datasets, colab, githubbash, and Visual Studio.
+Requirements to do this project was kaggle.com to find datasets, colab, githbash, and visual studio to update certain files.

 Credit goes to author ULRIK THYGE PEDERSEN for NFL Drafts 1988-2015 https://www.kaggle.com/datasets/ulrikthygepedersen/nfl-draft-1985-2015